Helping keep participants on a track to a successful retirement

 Review fees and investment expenses.

-Russell Investments' target date funds are institutionally priced offerings blending both active and passive underlying funds.
-This helps manage overall fund costs, while offering participants the potential benefit of excess returns through active management.
+Our LifePoints® Institutional Target Date Strategy Funds are institutionally priced offerings blending both active and passive underlying funds.
+This helps manage overall fund costs, while offering participants the benefit of potential excess returns through active management.

 It is important to understand your plan participants’ demographics and behaviors and how they compare to glide path assumptions.
 If plan sponsors determine the levels of risk that make sense for participants at each life stage, then they can answer one of the most important questions about the glide path: How much equity exposure should participants have at the point of retirement?